Week 16 NFL Picks: Over/Under Projections, Odds Advice and Line Spreads

 Fatigue, injury, spoilers and rest are some of the factors creating difficult hurdles for would-be bettors when it comes to the NFL's Week 16 lines.

 Flirtations with all these factors started in Week 15 and likely spoiled the plans of some bettors—or made the upset-minded folks quite happy.
-Teams like Dallas, Seattle and New England went down while eyebrow-raisers like San Francisco, Buffalo and Atlanta added to their respective win columns.
+Teams like Dallas, Seattle and New England went down, while eyebrow-raisers like San Francisco, Buffalo and Atlanta added to their respective win columns.

 This chaotic march to the end of the season flanking holiday celebrations should only get more dramatic as it progresses, though oddsmakers at the start of Week 16 don't seem too worried if a handful of larger lines are any sign.

-Either way, let's step back and take a look at where things stand early in the week before the lines shift.
+Either way, let's step back to take a look at where things stand early in the week before the lines shift.

 Week 16 NFL Odds